wijerasa/MCBL/tut-basemount.rst

    :align: left

-To access the folder, type,
+To access the folder, type:

 .. code-block:: bash
    :linenos: